-When the Newfoundlanders landed from their transport ship at Suvla Bay on that September night of 1915 they would disembark into a campaign that was already on the threshold of collapse.
+When the Newfoundlanders had landed from their transport ship at Suvla Bay on the night of September 19-20, 1915, they were to disembark into a campaign that was already on the threshold of collapse.

-Not only in the area where the Newfoundland Battalion was to serve but, even ever since the very first days of the operation in April of 1915, the entire Gallipoli Campaign, including the operation at Suvla Bay, had proved to be little more than a debacle:
+Not only in the area where the Newfoundland Battalion were to serve but, even ever since the very first days of the operation in April of 1915, the entire Gallipoli Campaign, including the operation at Suvla Bay, had proved to be little more than a debacle:

-Flies, dust, disease, the frost-bite and the floods - and of course the casualties inflicted by an enemy who was to fight a great deal better than the British High Command\ had ever anticipated - were eventually to overwhelm the British-led forces and those of the French, and it would finally be decided to abandon not only Suvla Bay but the entire Gallipoli venture.
+Flies, dust, disease, the frost-bite and the floods - and of course the casualties inflicted by an enemy who was to fight a great deal better than the British High Command\ had ever anticipated - were eventually to overwhelm the British-led forces and those of the French, and it would finally be decided to abandon not only Suvla Bay but the entire Gallipoli venture. inundation of their positions, fatalities who had drowned in their trenches - although no